Wholesale inventory management: take charge of your stock

 Purchase order management

-Tracking purchase orders is another pain point that can be effectively solved with inventory management software.
+Tracking purchase orders is another pain point that can be effectively solved with wholesale inventory management software.
 The software that you consider should allow you to track purchase orders for your raw materials and delays in your supply chain.
 This will help you keep all your teams informed about the supply chain risks.
 You will also be able to manage your relationships with suppliers, negotiate better deals, and partially receive orders for more flexibility.

 Real-time master planning